-High blood pressure has been labeled “the silent killer.”
-This is because its symptoms are scarce and subtle.
+High blood pressure, (also known as hypertension) has been labeled “the silent killer.”
+This is because its symptoms can be very subtle and pass unnoticed.

-People often find out about their high blood pressure with a cardiovascular event such as a heart attack or stroke.
+In fact, people often discover that they suffer from high blood pressure after a cardiovascular event such as a heart attack or stroke.

 When it comes to blood pressure management, prevention is vital.